Anne and Olivier Bernard in June 2015 during Vinexpo dinner at Domaine de Chevalier

 Domaine de Chevalier 1966 92p

-TI tastedin April 2016.
-A tight and mineral wine, still showing considerable fruit.
+Tasted in April 2016.
+It is a tight and mineral wine, still showing considerable fruit.

 Domaine de Chevalier 1964 93p

-Tasted in April 2004.
-This property was one of the very few which harvested before damaging rain struck during the harvest.
-Red-brown.
+I tasted it in April 2004.
+This property was one of the very few harvested before damaging rain struck during the harvest.
+It is red-brown.
 Ripe berries in excellent and tasty form, elegant with finesse and lovely balance.
-Gorgeous wine, which is so perfectly drinkable now.
+This is a gorgeous wine that is perfectly drinkable now.

 Domaine de Chevalier 1961 92p